New charges filed in assault case outside of Wasilla

 The Palmer grand jury indicted three others on charges of kidnapping, assault, robbery and murder of an unborn child charges.
 The additional three include Abigail Thomas, 20, Dhamma Karuna, 42, who is also known as Thomas Halsey, and Erick Hodgins, 40.

 All six defendants are in custody.
 The Alaska Public Defender Agency is representing Smith and Franklin.
-The office did not respond Thursday to an email request for comment.
+Assistant public defender Dianne Thoben said by email Thursday that the office would have no immediate comment.
 Online court documents do not list attorneys for Williams, Thomas, Karuna and Hodgins.

 Troopers just before 9:30 p.m.
 Dec.
 5 took a report of gunshots fired southwest of Wasilla.
 Responding troopers found three injured people.